Ruesa18/PhRe-API/README.md

 # Documentation

+## Installation
+In order to have a configuration file copy the `.env.example` file and name it `.env`.

 ## Configuration
 Inside of the `.env`-file there are a few settings you might wanna check.
 You can for example specify which kinds of messages will be outputted and which ones will be suppressed.